The codebase should be designed with the following key characteristics:

 Tensor Parallel Groups: Since context parallel size is 4, let’s assume we have 2 tensor parallel groups containing 4 GPUs each.
 Specifically, the tensor parallel groups are arranged as follows:

-However, they are actually divided into 4 groups for the purpose of context parallelism, each handling different segments of the data.
+However, they are divided into 4 groups for context parallelism, each handling different segments of the data.
 Each context parallel group needs to contain one GPU from each tensor parallel group that corresponds to handling a portion of the sequence:

 Context Parallel